curtburk/automotive-vehicle-inspection-demo/README.md

 ## Demo narrative

-Today, RoRo (roll on-roll off) terminal damage triage is a clipboard, a phone camera, and a paper exception report.
+Today, RoRo (roll on-roll off) terminal damage triage inspections by large automotive OEMs is a clipboard, a phone camera, and a paper exception report.
 The dealer learns about damage when the vehicle shows up.
 This demo replaces that with a VLM-driven inspection station: yard inspector snaps a photo, gets a structured report and a disposition in seconds, the system writes the exception report and notifies downstream stakeholders.

 Audience: OEM finished-vehicle logistics, RoRo terminal operators, dealer network logistics.